Long Term Thailand Visas Explained

 • Sometimes multiple entries

-This can allow travellers to spend several months exploring the country without needing complicated paperwork.
+This can allow traveler to spend several months exploring the country without needing complicated paperwork.

-Many first-time visitors begin their journey this way, travelling between places like Bangkok, Chiang Mai, and the southern islands.
+Many first-time visitors begin their journey this way, traveling between places like Bangkok, Chiang Mai, and the southern islands.

 Another popular long-stay option is the Education Visa, often called an ED visa.